Timber or Steel Frame

-- Doesn’t have to be treated with chemicals.
+- Steel doesn’t have to be treated with chemicals;

-Inside a building rust should not be a problem, but just in case most steel frames are galvanised.
+NB.
+Inside a building rust will not be a problem, but just in case most steel frames are galvanised.

 To find out more about house frames follow this link: House Construction – The Frame